 4. Dance only at this group and not any other group to avoid cross-infection.

-5. Take preventive measures and avoid risky activities in daily life.
+5. Take preventive measures and avoid risky activities in your daily life.

 6. Quarantine yourself for 7 days if you have suspected symptoms or may cause risks to the group after attending social gatherings, traveling by plane, staying in hotels, eating in restaurants, etc. You need to be tested negative before returning to the group.